Australia Better Blocks Recap

 Through this effort, city staff was able to recognize hurdles to development which are now being identified for change.
 Also, a pop-up business which was highlighted during the project is set to open up a permanent space in one of the vacant storefronts.
 We expect to see even more on the ground activation in the coming months due to the success of the Better Block.

 Coburg Better Block

 The Coburg Better Block project took a different approach from the traditional commercial corridor revitalization efforts typically seen, and spotlighted ways to improve a residential street.
 Neighbors within a block noted the lack of landscaping in their area and set out to temporarily install street trees to not only help beautify the roadway, but also provide greater shade, and calm traffic.
-Melbourne Water also worked with residents to install a functioning rain garden and educated other homeowners within the area on how they could also take part.

 Beyond the landscaping and environmental initiatives promoted by the project coordinators showing how the street could be improved, one of the strongest outcomes of the Better Block was something noted in all projects that have occurred around the world: a greater sense of community.
 Neighbors who had not talked for years were now bringing wine to each other, and talking about ways to continue building upon the success of the project.